drush-ops/drush/docs/generators.md

 ## Global Generators

-Generators that don't ship inside Drupal modules are called 'global' generators.
-In general, its better to use modules to carry your generators.
+Generators that don't ship inside Drupal modules are called *global* generators.
+In general, it is better to use modules to carry your generators.
 If you still prefer using a global generator, please note:

 1. The file's namespace should be `\Drush\Generators`.
-1. The filename must be have a name like Generators/FooGenerator.php
+1. The filename must have a name like Generators/FooGenerator.php
     1. The prefix `Foo` can be whatever string you want.
 The file must end in `Generator.php`
     1. The enclosing directory must be named `Generators`
 1. The directory above Generators must be one of:
-    1. A Folder listed in the 'include' option. include may be provided via config or via CLI.
+    1. A Folder listed in the *--include* option. include may be provided via config or via CLI.
-    1.  ../drush, /drush or /sites/all/drush.
+    1.  `../drush`, `/drush` or `/sites/all/drush`.
 These paths are relative to Drupal root.